 KRS 171.450 gives specific guidelines to follow when microfilming permanent records.
 If you intend to destroy the original format of a permanent record, you must use a microfilm laboratory certified by the Kentucky Department for Libraries and Archives and store a security copy of the film at the State Archives.
 Permanent records cannot be destroyed until you are notified that the microfilmed copy has met certification standards.
-Before considering a reformatting project, please contact University Archives and Records Program by email at firstname.lastname@example.org or by phone at (859) 257-5257.
+Before considering a reformatting project, please contact University Archives and Records Program by emailing firstname.lastname@example.org.
 Instructions to ensure the preservation of the University's records will be discussed.

 Microfilm v.
 Microfiche v.
 Microfilm Jackets: What's What?